ksarisen/Diet-Tracker-project/README.md

 ## Who will use it?

-People who wants track their calories and macros and wants to know how many calories they need to reach their goal and reach their goals more efficiently with more scientific approach.
+People who want to track their calories and macros and wants to know how many calories they need to reach their goal and reach their goals more efficiently with more scientific approach.

 ## Why is this project of interest to me?